Arnaud-Dorthe/Apocalypse-Dynamics-Of-The-Swiss-Pensions/README.md

 **English**

 This simulator of the Swiss Old-Age Insurance System (OASI) aims to give a reliable and non-partisan estimate of the OASI  collapse.
-At present the Federal Office of Social Insurance (OFAS) is making public the financial perspectives of the OASI.
+At present the Federal Social Insurance Office  (FSIO) is making public the financial perspectives of the OASI.
 However, this simulation is based on questionable calculation hypotheses.
 These economic forecasts do not take into account the results of my Apocalypse Dynamics model at all.

 This is why I propose to develop a new simulator.
 On the one hand, it is based on the results of the Apocalypse Dynamics model in order to feed the retirement simulator with more realistic economic growth hypotheses than the official hypotheses.
 On the other hand it is open-source and relies on the source code of the official simulator.
 Everyone is free to study, comment and contribute.